k2controls/piRover02/sprint1/week03/index.md

     - Introduction: Introduce the activity including Rs and its relationship to battery quality, capacity, and voltage regulation. (see resources)
     - Testing Procedure: Use either the AA battery test or the piRover battery test to outline steps.
     - Test setup: include either an image of your test setup or include the test setup as part of your video.
     Circuit Analysis: Share an image of the circuit showning Rs as a part of a voltage source.
-Describe how the value of Rs was determined.
+Describe how the value of Rs was determined for the **piRover battery**.
     - Summary: Close with a summary of the activity.
 What did you learn?